gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will define the steps for the RP to get the result of the Authentication Process.
 This process polls a special endpoint for that purpose.

-## Token Request using the Authentication Request ID
+## Token Request using the Authentication Request ID {#token-request-using-the-authentication-request-id}

 The Client makes an HTTP POST request to the Token Endpoint by sending the following parameters using the `application/x-www-form-urlencoded` format: